Our craft beer and cheese experts include:

 - Check your temperature.
 You know better than to drink your craft beer straight outta the fridge, don’t you?
 Well, the same rule applies for cheese.
 Take it out of the icebox at least 30 minutes before enjoying.

-- Craft beer balances the contrast of malty sweetness with hoppy bitterness.
+- Craft beer balances malty sweetness with hoppy bitterness.
 Implementing the same thought process of complement and contrast in your beers and cheese can often produce the best pairings.

 - Don’t overdo it.
 A smoked Cheddar or smoked gouda paired with a smoked porter or Rauchbier might seem like a no-brainer, but they end up essentially canceling each other out, muddling many of the nuances and complexities of each.